tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Expected Response

-INTERNAL_PREREQUISITES_NOT_MET if dwc:scientificName is bdq:Empty, or all of dwc:genericName, dwc:specificEpithet and dwc:infraspecificEpithet are bdq:Empty; COMPLIANT if the polynomial, as represented in dwc:scientificName, is consistent with bdq:NotEmpty values of dwc:genericName, dwc:specificEpithet, dwc:infraspecificEpithet; otherwise NOT_COMPLIANT.
+INTERNAL_PREREQUISITES_NOT_MET if dwc:scientificName is bdqval:Empty, or all of dwc:genericName, dwc:specificEpithet and dwc:infraspecificEpithet are bdqval:Empty; COMPLIANT if the polynomial, as represented in dwc:scientificName, is consistent with bdqval:NotEmpty values of dwc:genericName, dwc:specificEpithet, dwc:infraspecificEpithet; otherwise NOT_COMPLIANT.

 #### Information Elements